"" 14 Prebiotics Foods: How they Help to Improve Your Gut Health - Health and Fitness Informatics

 Flaxseeds contain mucilage, a sticky compound that acts as a prebiotic.
 Add ground flaxseeds to your smoothies, yogurt, or oatmeal.

-13.Wheat Bran:
+13.Wheat bran:

 Wheat bran is another source of prebiotic fiber.
 You can sprinkle it on your cereal or use it in baking recipes.